-In line with current ERA procedures, a downhole geophysical gamma sonde is deployed internally within the drill rod string and subsequently in the open hole (subject to ground conditions).
-Geophysical measurements (gamma logging) are recorded every 0.05 metres and composited into one metre intervals to provide an equivalent U_3O_8 grade (referred to as eU_3O_8).
+In line with current ERA procedures, a down hole geophysical gamma sonde is deployed internally within the drill rod string and subsequently in the open hole (subject to ground conditions).
+Geophysical measurements (gamma logging) are recorded every 0.05 metres and composited into 1m intervals to provide an equivalent U_3O_8 grade (referred to as eU_3O_8).

 Samples for subsequent geochemical assays are selected on the basis of these downhole geophysical measurements.
-Intervals that have equivalent grades above 0.02% eU3O8 are automatically assigned for assaying, plus two samples above and below the triggered interval.
+Intervals that have equivalent grades above $0.02\% \text{ eU}3O_8$ are automatically assigned for assaying, plus two samples above and below the triggered interval.

-The significant results from the latest drill holes are presented in Table 1.
-The table includes eU_3O_8 results from gamma probing and geochemical analysis (ICPMS - U_3O_8 G422M_ppm) of U_3O_8 .
-In time all eU_3O_8 will be replaced by geochemical assays effectively overriding the gamma probing analysis.
+The significant results from drill drive 4C are presented in Table 1.
+The drill holes completed from drill drive 5C intersected no significant mineralisation.

+The table includes eU_3O_8 results from gamma probing.
+Geochemical analysis (ICPMS - $U_3O_8_G422M_ppm$) of U_3O_8 will be obtained in due course and will replace the gamma probing analysis.
 The results are in line with the expectations from these drilling sections and will be used to give more confidence in the location of the mineralisation.
 Significant high grade intersections are in line with the expected continuity of mineralisation.
+The downhole collar location and survey of the recent drill holes are outlined in Appendix 1.